-AnalyticDB for PostgreSQL V6.0 is an online database service developed based on the open source Greenplum 6.0 kernel.
+AnalyticDB for PostgreSQL V6.0 is a data warehousing service that is developed based on the open source Greenplum 6.0 kernel and PostgreSQL 9.4 kernel.
 This service offers an improved capability for processing concurrent transactions in real-time data warehousing scenarios.
 Transaction locks are optimized to support hybrid transaction/analytical processing (HTAP) services.
-The following sections describe the new features of AnalyticDB for PostgreSQL V6.0.
+The new features of AnalyticDB for PostgreSQL V6.0 are listed in the following sections.

 The Greenplum kernel is updated from 4.3 to 6.0, and the PostgreSQL kernel is updated from 8.2 to 9.4.
-New features are as follows:
+The following list describes the new kernel features:

 - The JSONB data type is supported to offer more JSON processing functions and higher processing efficiency.